ondra-vaic/pcg-rougelike/README.md

 ## License

-This project is licensed under the terms of the [MIT license](./LICENCE).
+This project is licensed under the terms of the [MIT license](./LICENSE).

 [Zircon](https://github.com/Hexworks/zircon) and [Gson](https://github.com/google/gson)
-are licensed under the Apache 2.0 license.
-No changes to them have been made.
+are licensed under the [Apache 2.0 license](./LICENSE.apache).